 Belmont Park contains a contiguous 3.2ha of bushland in the form of Cumberland Plain Woodland on gently undulating topography.
 The Cumberland Plain Woodland is adjacent a larger area of Cumberland Plain Woodland extending to the south and west of the Redbank precinct.
 The woodland has a well-developed shrub layer and native grasses covering around 50% of the groundcover.
-At the time of preparation of this plan of management there are also dense thickets of lantana as well as blackberry which are preventing natural regeneration of the woodland.
+At the time of preparation of this plan of management there are also dense thickets of lantana as well as blackberry which are being treated/removed as they are preventing natural regeneration of the woodland.
 The most recent land use of this bushland has been grazing cattle.